-Edita Ismaili was born and raised in a small town called Bujanoc.
+Edita Ismaili is 20 years old.
+She was born and raised in a small town called Bujanoc.
 After finishing high school, she moved to Pristina, the capital city of Kosovo, to continue her studies as a Law student in the University of Pristina.

 From an early age she showed her affection to justice, human rights and combating gender differences, which have followed her during childhood.